Customer-based recruitment helps startups find top talent and build brand loyalty.

 Once you've identified promising individuals, the next step is to create clear, inviting pathways for them to move from customer to applicant.
 This isn't about preferential treatment, but about recognizing and formalizing a unique talent pipeline.

-• A 2024 LinkedIn Talent Solutions report suggests that candidates sourced through employee referrals (which can include highly engaged customers) are 4x more likely to be hired and have a 46% higher retention rate after one year compared to other sources. (simulated data).
+- Candidates sourced through referrals and engaged communities are consistently more likely to be hired and to stay longer than candidates from other sources.
 This highlights the power of leveraging existing connections, even if they start as customer relationships.

 By proactively seeking out and nurturing your most dedicated users, you're not just filling roles; you're infusing your startup with authentic passion and unparalleled product insight.
 For more on the benefits, see The Unignorable Benefits.